bhamrick/precision_system/README.md

     * 3♥️ 5♥️s
     * 3♠️ 5♠️s
     * 3NT!
 No 4 or 5 card major
+        * 4♣️!
+Transfer to ♥️ (made with unusual lengths such as 6/4 in majors)
         * 4♦️!
-Transfer to ♥️ (made with unusual lengths such as 6/4 in majors)
-        * 4♥️!
 Transfer to ♠️ (made with unusual lengths such as 6/4 in majors)
+        * 4♥️ To play (made with unusal lengths and desire to declare)
+        * 4♠️ To play (made with unusal lengths and desire to declare)
-* 4♦️\* Texas transfer to ♥️
+* 4♣️\* Texas transfer to ♥️
-* 4♥️\* Texas transfer to ♠️
+* 4♦️\* Texas transfer to ♠️
+* 4♥️ To play
+* 4♠️ To play

 ## After 2♣️!